elixirschool/elixirschool/_posts/2019-03-19-til-validations-and-constraints.md

 ```

 That's weird.
 It didn't show us an error?
 That's because Ecto doesn't know it is
 supposed to show an error.
-If you add a constraint to your `changeset/3`, you **must**
+If you add a constraint to your `changeset/3`, you
-put it into the migrations, the database level.
-Ecto only checks constraints if they are enforced
-by the database, even though you wrote it in the `changset/3`.
+**must** enforce the constraint at a database level.
+So for our `unique_constraint`,
+we need to make sure to create a `unique_index` for the email field.
+Even though you
+wrote `unique_constraint` in the `changeset/3`, it doesn't check for that
+constraint unless there is a `unique_index` applied to the database.

 So we need a new migration and then perform the migration:
 ```elixir